ucla-wi17-cs174a/a1-codeKaren/README.md

 I completed all of the requirements as well as all of the extra credit tasks.
 For extra credit #1, in order to instance each of the eight cubes from the same geometry data, I use the same vertex array for each cube and then translated each to the correct positions before drawing them.
 For extra credit #2, I used fourteen vertices to implement the cube as a single triangle strip.
 For extra credit #3, I implemented a rotation matrix using quarternions.
 For extra credit #4, I rotated and scaled each cube individually so they grew and shrank in size continuously while rotating in a synchronized fashion.

 To run my program, include all of the files in this repository in a single folder, and open "cube.html" in a browser.
-My program works correctly in Google Chrome; It has not been tested in other browsers.
+My program works correctly in Google Chrome; it has not been tested in other browsers.

-Please grade tagged version v1.8.
+Please grade tagged version v1.9.

 Requirements
 ============